securing/DumpsterDiver/README.md

 You may want to skip scanning certain files.
 For that purpose you can use the following parameters:

 * `--exclude-files` - specifies file names or extensions which shouldn't be analyzed.
-File extension should contain `'.'` character (e.g. `'.pdf'`).
+File extension should contain `.` character (e.g. `.pdf`).
 Multiple file names and extensions should be separated by space.

 * `--bad-expressions` - specifies bad expressions.
 If the DumpsterDiver find such expression in a file, then this file won't be analyzed.
 Multiple bad expressions should be separated by space.

 > If you want to specify multiple file names, bad expressions or grep words using a separated file you can do it via the following bash trick:
 > ```
-> $> python3 DumpsterDiver.py -p ./test/ --exclude-files `while read -r line; do echo $line; done < black_listed_files.txt`
+> $> python3 DumpsterDiver.py -p ./test/ --exclude-files `while read -r line; do echo $line; done < blacklisted_files.txt`
 > ```

 #### Customization via config.yaml file
 Instead of using multiple command line parameters you can specify values for all the above-mentioned parameters at once in `config.yaml` file.

 ### Advanced search:
 The DumpsterDiver supports also an advanced search.
 Beyond a simple grepping with wildcards this tool allows you to create conditions.
 Let's assume you're searching for a leak of corporate emails.
 Additionaly, you're interested only in a big leaks, which contain at least 100 email addresses.
-For this purpose you should edit a 'rules.yaml' file in the following way:
+For this purpose you should edit a `rules.yaml` file in the following way:

 ```
 filetype: [".*"]